fabric8-services/che-tenant-maintainer/README.md

 run in the user OSIO namespace
 - migation of workspace metadata and files from Che 5 to Che 6, applied as a REST endpoint deployed as a dsaas service
-- possibly other types of maintenance actions such as workspace file cleaning on tenant reset.
+- possibly other types of maintenance actions such as workspace PVC cleaning, etc...

+This tool is deployed in OSIO dsaas services as a REST application that provides one REST endpoint for each available maintenance service or migration.